| PW Daily for Booksellers (April 3, 2003) What's So Funny About God? John Spalding Explains

 I think, is a great way to communicate indirectly, allowing

+readers to draw their own conclusions.
 Aquinas and Kierkegaard seemed to really appreciate the mystery

 and awe of life and faith.
 I like the idea that faith often